saad14092/c4-grammar-fork/extension/README.md

 * Double quote characters ("...") are **mandatory**, even when a property does not contain whitespaces
 * You can't use keywords like **person** or **container** as variable names

+The *!include* feature is not fully supported.
+This is due to the fact, that the !include mechanism is pretty different to standard Xtext import functionality.
+In the strucutizr dsl the content of any included files is simply inlined into the parent document, i.e. you can use it almost everywhere.
+In Xtext an import has the flavor of an _import_ like in Java.

+Currently !includes are only allowed in the context of
+* **model**
+* **softwaresystem**
+* **styles**

+Open the *big_bank_plc* folder as a workspace so see what is possible.

 ### Unsupported DSL Elements